iAmMe27/Tahrovin/MCM Setup.md

 ![SLAL Menu](img/MCM_SLAL1.png)

 Once its done enabling, click the **Register Animations** option, exit the MCM all the way and then wait a while.
 You won't get a notification for this one but there are a lot of animations to register.
+If you wanted to, you can open the console by using the same key you'd use for Skyrim SE on your PC's keyboard - here you can see all the animations registering and can see when it's done.

 ![SLAL Menu](img/MCM_SLAL2.png)